"The difficulty lies, not in the new ideas, but in escaping the old ones.” John Maynard Keynes

 "Read as many investment books as you can get your hands on.
 I've been able to learn something from almost every book I have read."
 Lee Ainslie

-I've included four 'Investing Nuggets' below ...
+I've included five 'Investing Nuggets' below ...

 The Alchemy of Finance [George Soros] - "escalator up, elevator down"